Presence in the Pause: Interiority and its Radical Immanence and Jennifer Ling Datchuk: Eat Bitterness, on view May 20–September 17, 2023.

 LOW END is Bemis Center’s music venue and an integral part of the Sound Art + Experimental Music Program.
 The unique artist-designed space located in Bemis’s lower level includes custom seating, theatrical lighting, an anamorphic perspective stage, and industrial-grade audio equipment.
 LOW END features free live shows by local, national, and international sound artists, composers, and experimental musicians.
 These performances aim to not only build new audiences and a greater appreciation for nontraditional forms of music but also to liberate artists to take risks and present truly avant-garde work.

-FREE ADMISSION THANKS TO THE ANDREW W. MELLON FOUNDATION
+FREE ADMISSION THANKS TO THE MELLON FOUNDATION

 5 A5 D26 A5 6094 47 B9 B571 467 DEAF199 B3 4 5005 c